pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

 # Using Grype in offline and air-gapped environments

-The `grype` CLI attempts to perform two over the Internet calls: one to verify for newer versions of the CLI and another to update the vulnerability database before scanning.
+The `grype` CLI attempts to perform two over the Internet calls:

+- One to verify for later versions of the CLI.
+- One to update the vulnerability database before scanning.

 For the `grype` CLI to function in an offline or air-gapped environment, the vulnerability database must be hosted within the environment.
 You must configure the `grype` CLI with the internal URL.

 The `grype` CLI accepts environment variables to satisfy these needs.